-The provision matrix is initially based on the Group's historical observed default rates.
+The provision matrix is initially based on the Group's historically observed default rates.
 The Group then calibrates the matrix to adjust the historical credit loss experience with forward-looking information such as inflation and foreign exchange rates.
-At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.
+At every reporting date, the historically observed default rates are updated and changes in the forward-looking estimates are analyzed.

-The assessment of the correlation between historical observed default rates, forecast economic conditions, and ECL is a significant estimate.
-The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
+The assessment of the correlation between historically observed default rates, forecasted economic conditions, and ECL is a significant estimate.
+The amount of ECLs is sensitive to changes in circumstances and of forecasted economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
 The information about the ECLs on the Group's trade receivables is disclosed in Note 5.

-The Group has considered impact of COVID-19 pandemic and revised its assumptions in determining the macroeconomic variables and loss rates in the computation of ECL.
-The changes in the gross carrying amounts of receivables during the year and impact of COVID-19 pandemic did not materially affect the allowance for ECLs.
+The Group has considered the recent economic developments and revised its assumptions in determining the macroeconomic variables and loss rates in the computation of ECL.
+The changes in the gross carrying amounts of receivables during the year and impact of recent economic developments did not materially affect the allowance for ECLs.